gwastro/pycbc/docs/workflow/weekly_ahope.rst

 .. note::

-    If you are unfamiliar with pycbc workflows, look through these files. pipedown.ini will look familiar if you are used to ihope workflows.
+    If you are unfamiliar with pycbc workflows, look through these files. example_pipedown.ini will look familiar if you are used to ihope workflows.

 * example_pycbc.ini contains options that are used when running the pycbc.workflow parts of the workflow
 * example_pipedown.ini contains options that are used when running pipedown